SamuelSchlesinger/SamuelSchlesinger/README.md

 ### Hi there 👋

+- I'm currently working on learning Rust and learning about consensus algorithms.
+- Previously, I worked in Haskell and developed open source Haskell packages.
+- I care deeply about making human lives better with software.

 <!--
 **SamuelSchlesinger/SamuelSchlesinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.